 Covid-19 support for the seafood industry

 Covid-19 continues to affect our lives and businesses.
-We’re working to support the seafood sector through these challenging times.
+We’re working to support the seafood sector and signposting other sources of help and advice.

 UK exit from the EU